FlatDigital/backend-gitwrap-test/README.md

 ## Bonus points
 - The code has tests.
-- The proyect is easy to deploy on any local enviroment.
+- The project is easy to deploy on any local enviroment.

 If you come across any questions or anything we didn't cover on this README, feel free to reach out to us and we'll get you an answer as soon as possible.
 Happy coding!